 To my surprise, when I mentioned the tour to my 16-year old daughter, she actually sounded interested.
 “It’s pizza, Mom.
 Why wouldn’t I want to eat pizza?”
 I think my question may even have elicited the ever common eye roll.

 On the big day, we met the bus, and Tony, the tour guide, in Manhattan.
-Our nearly sold out tour had visitors from as far away as the Yukon, Germany and Australia.
+Our nearly sold out tour had visitors from as far away as the Yukon, Germany, and Australia.
 Yep.
 This bus tour is famous around the world, folks.

 It didn’t take me long to find out why this tour reigns as the #1 tour of Brooklyn according to TripAdvisor.
 As soon as Tony began narrating the sights and telling us what we could expect in his Brooklyn accent, I was hooked.
 I knew I was going to love the tour.
 And when my daughter looked at me and smiled, I knew he was going to be able to hold her attention as well, something that isn’t always an easy feat.

-Not only is Tony a gifted and personable tour guide, he’s also the owner the operation.
+Not only is Tony a gifted and personable tour guide, but he’s also the owner the operation.
 Tony left his career in the medical field to share his love of his native Brooklyn to tourists via the bus tours.
 He uses late model coach tour buses that are comfortable, climate controlled, have spotless windows (a must for taking photographs) and even have restrooms on board.
-His love and knowledge of Brooklyn is evident, his enthusiasm is catching, and your mouth will water as you listen to him describe the pizza you’ll eat on your tour.
+His love and knowledge of Brooklyn are evident, his enthusiasm is catching, and your mouth will water as you listen to him describe the pizza you’ll eat on your tour.

 A Slice of Brooklyn Pizza Tour offers something for nearly everyone and is easily enjoyed by people of all ages.
-Passengers will learn a bit of the history of Brooklyn, get an up close look at iconic landmarks like the Brooklyn Bridge and Coney Island, see where scenes from classic movies like the Godfather, Scent of a Woman or Saturday Night Fever were filmed while you watch the movie clips on the in bus screens, and eat at some of the best pizzerias Brooklyn has to offer, legendary Grimaldi’s and L & B Spumoni Gardens.
+Passengers will learn a bit of the history of Brooklyn, get an up-close look at iconic landmarks like the Brooklyn Bridge and Coney Island, see where scenes from classic movies like the Godfather, Scent of a Woman or Saturday Night Fever were filmed while you watch the movie clips on the in-bus screens, and eat at some of the best pizzerias Brooklyn has to offer, legendary Grimaldi’s and L & B Spumoni Gardens.

 Did I mention that you’ll feel like a rock star as you receive VIP treatment and bypass the line at Grimaldi’s?
 You will be the envy of the crowd.
 Guaranteed.

 Oooh…the pizza at Grimaldi’s is amazing!
-Cooked to perfection in about three minutes in a 900 degree coal-fired brick oven, this thin crust margherita pizza reminded me of the pizza I ate at Domenica in New Orleans.
+Cooked to perfection in about three minutes in a 900-degree coal-fired brick oven, this thin crust Margherita pizza reminded me of the pizza I ate at Domenica in New Orleans.

 Tony kept an eye on the tight schedule as Edwin, our bus driver maneuvered through the narrow Brooklyn streets.
 He took the tour bus through tight spaces that I wouldn’t even take my family car through.
 Yes, his skills were impressive and I was happy to sit back, let him do the driving while I enjoyed the sights.

-While Tony’s favorite pizza is the Sicilian style pizza found at the family owned L & B Spumoni Gardens, I really enjoyed Grimaldi’s.
-After taking a quick poll on the bus by show of hands, it was determined that we were pretty evenly divided on which pizza was better.
+While Tony’s favorite pizza is the Sicilian style pizza found at the family-owned L & B Spumoni Gardens, I really enjoyed Grimaldi’s.
+After taking a quick poll on the bus by a show of hands, it was determined that we were pretty evenly divided on which pizza was better.
 I guess you’ll just have to take the tour yourself to see who has the best pizza in Brooklyn.

-We made a final stop at iconic Coney Island and heard about the revitalization of the area while walking the boardwalk and breathing the fresh ocean air.
+We made a final stop at the iconic Coney Island and heard about the revitalization of the area while walking the boardwalk and breathing the fresh ocean air.

 This tour was enjoyed by both my teenage daughter and myself and is top on our list of favorite things to do in New York City.
 I can’t wait to return for another tour, this time with the entire family.
 I’m already trying to coax my husband into a winter trip to the Big Apple so we can enjoy the Christmas lights tour.

-If you’re looking for things to do in New York City other than the same ole tourist attraction consider adding a A Slice of Brooklyn Pizza Tour to your list of things to do in New York City.
-Who knows, after your tour you may just say Manhattan?
+If you’re looking for things to do in New York City other than the same ole tourist attraction consider adding A Slice of Brooklyn Pizza Tour to your list of things to do in New York City.
+Who knows, after your tour, you may just say Manhattan?
 Fuhgettaboudit!® and stay in Brooklyn!

 So if you’re looking for things to do in New York City, consider a pizza tour.
 I really don’t think you’ll regret it.